jtigik/jtigik/README.md

 ## Hi there 👋

-I'm Jeferson Tigik, a passionate software developer and Tech Teacher at SENAC-RS.
-With over 5 years of experience in the field, I've had the opportunity to work onto exciting projects and explore different technologies.
+I'm Jeferson Tigik, back - end developer and Tech Teacher at SENAC-RS.
+Welcome to my GitHub repository!
+Feel free to explore, contribute, and share your thoughts.
+Happy coding!

 ## 🚀 Expertise